cseale61/covid-dashboard-data/README.md

 # covid-dashboard-data
 ## Installation
 1. Clone project onto your server or local computer
-2. Navigate into directory that has been been created
+2. Navigate into the directory that has been been created
 3. run `npm install`

 This project contains three scripts that imports and updates data from ***The COVID Tracking Project***.
 The scripts bring in JSON data and integrates that data into a MySQL or MariaDB database.